 – Mark Zuckerberg

-Some speculate that Facebook is more vulnerable to this change because it does not benefit from a trove of user intent data sourced from its own properties like Google does (consider Gmail, Maps, Android).
-Instead the company relies heavily on its tracking pixel to model audiences for targeting, a process that is threatened by Apple’s ATT opt-in model.
+Some speculate Facebook is more vulnerable to this change because it does not benefit from a trove of user intent data sourced from its own properties like Google does (consider Gmail, Maps, Android).
+Instead the company relies heavily on its tracking pixel to model audiences for targeting, a process threatened by Apple’s ATT opt-in model.

 There is an old French saying that goes “La meilleure défense est l’attaque” (The best defense is attacking).
 In this particular case, given the strong criticism Facebook has already been fighting on multiple other fronts, was it really wise to open yet another battlefront?